joerivanveen/each-domain-a-page/readme.txt

 (replace https:// with http:// if you don't use ssl)

-In case the plugin was not able to update your .htaccess, these are the lines for your .htaccess to make webfonts function properly, you can add them right after '#END Wordpress':
+In case the plugin was not able to update your .htaccess, these are the lines for your .htaccess to make webfonts function properly, you can add them right after '&#35;END Wordpress':

-# BEGIN ruigehond007
+&#35; BEGIN ruigehond007
 &lt;IfModule mod_headers.c&gt;
 &lt;FilesMatch &quot;.(eot|ttf|otf|woff)$&quot;&gt;
 Header set Access-Control-Allow-Origin &quot;*&quot;
 &lt;/FilesMatch&gt;
 &lt;/IfModule&gt;
-# END ruigehond007
+&#35; END ruigehond007

 Contact me if you have any questions.